-Starting an online business begins with filling a need and building credibility, but the factors that go into making your online business a smashing success don’t stop there.
+Starting an online ecommerce store begins with filling a need and building credibility, but the factors that go into making your Shopify store a smashing success don’t stop there.
 While the barriers for setting up a company are low, the majority of people starting an online business fail largely due to mistakes that seem obvious in hindsight — such as overestimating profits or trying to be too many things to customers from the onset.
 But there are many more mishaps business owners experience.

-To enhance your shot at success, look to avoid these 10 common mistakes when starting an online business.
+To enhance your shot at success, look to avoid these 10 common mistakes when starting a Shopify store.

 1. Not having a plan of attack.

 You don’t need to have a formal business plan — but you still need a plan.
 Most entrepreneurs regard the business plan as homework they don’t want to do.
 While it is true that the big-format 20-page business plan is growing obsolete, you do need to know who and where your core customers are, what you are selling and what people are willing to pay for your product or service.

 In addition, work out how much cash you’ve got and how long it will last.
 See, that didn’t hurt too much.

 2. Focusing too much on the little stuff.

 At the start, you need to get your business off the ground and see if it’s actually going to work.
 You would be surprised on how many companies started as one thing and ended up being another.
 The popular business chatting platform Slack for example started off as a video game company and then pivoted over to software after their in-house corroborative messaging platform developed it’s own identity.